001 002 003 ︎

 How many cease and desist letter have you received?

 I only got the one from Sriracha.
-The other ones like the Louis Vuitton bottles sold out so quickly that I don’t think anyone ever saw it.
+The other ones, the Louis Vuitton bottles sold out so quickly that I don’t think anyone ever saw it.
 But I was actually really nervous about it.
-Because they are probably more hardcore than Sriracha about enforcing it.
+Because they are probably more hardcore than Sriracha would be about enforcing it.
 We tried to license the logo from them, but they wrote back and said, Nope we already did that.
 And then a Sriracha Urban Outfitters bottle came out about six months later.
 There was a lot of interest in that Sriracha bottle to the point where the Food Network wanted to include it in a gift guide.
 This was in July, but they were preparing for Christmas.
-And I said, Listen I don’t think you understand me here this is a bootleg product.
-I don’t think anyone even saw my logo on the bottle; they just wanted it for the design.
-It crossed over to people who were not cyclist, who used it to go to the gym or to go hiking.
+And I said, Listen I don’t think you understand me here, this is a bootleg product.
+I don’t think anyone even saw my logo on the bottle, they just wanted it for the design.
+And it crossed over to people who were not cyclist, who used it to go to the gym or to go hiking.

 Not yet.
 We’ll see.
 I have some ideas.
 I’ve gotten into pins.
 I want to start doing a line of pins.
 We haven’t done a T-shirt in a while.
 They are expensive, but it’s not out of the realm of possibility.
 Really whatever seems like fun.
 I want to branch out into doing things that other people aren’t doing.
 Kits and bottles, they’re great, but it feels like there are so many out there now that you’re just competing with a thousand tiny brands.
 I’d like to do something that gets someone to go, Oh hey I’ve never seen that before, that’s cool.